40843245/OS_2/Term/mutex/futex/futex.md

 It consists of a kernel-space wait queue that is attached to an atomic integer in user space.

+A process can be slept or woken up by a system call in futex.
+(For more details, see the following section)

 ## Operation
 There are two basic operations.